seanpue/graphtransliterator/docs/usage.rst

    are found on the edge before the leftmost leaf rule node.

 To optimize the search, during initialization an :obj:`ordered_children` dictionary is added to each non-leaf node.
-Its values are a sorted list of node indexes sorted by cost and keyed by the following `token`:
+Its values are a list of node indexes sorted by cost and keyed by the following `token`:

 >>> gt.graph.node[0]